 “It’s a concept project.
 Supposing someone builds a reactionless engine and a quartzite reactor someday, this little ship would be able to fly around the solar system like it was nothing.”

-“That technology’s a pipe dream,” said Vincent.
+“That technology’s a pipe dream,” said Venkat.
 “The engine’s been ten years on the horizon for the last three decades.
 Doubt the reactor’s even possible.”

 “Sure,” said Annie, “but it’s been great PR.”